 5. If during step 3 the UE-not-reachable flag for UDM was modified from false to true, the HSS subscribes to notification on UE-Reachability for SMS at the UDM, using the Nudm_EE_Subscribe service operation as defined in 3GPP TS 23.502 [5].

 6-7.
-The UDM checks that the UE is registered in an AMF and SMSF.
+The UDM checks that the UE is registered in an AMF and SMSF for 3GPP and non-3GPP accesses.
 The UDM then queries the 5GS-UDR to see whether the UE-Reachability event has already been subscribed at the registered AMF(s) (i.e. whether URRP-AMF flag is set).

 8-9.
 If not already subscribed, the UDM subscribes to UE-Reachability notification at the AMF(s) using the Namf_EE service.